ThunderFly-aerospace/docs/avionics/TFSIK01/index.md

 ### Could I increase RF output power above 20 dBm?

-The power limit conforms to civil use-cases for military and defense applications go for [TFSIK02](/avionics/TFSIK02).
+The power limit conforms to civil use-cases for military and defense applications, go for [TFSIK02](/avionics/TFSIK02).

 ### How can I connect it to a PC/mobile/tablet?